caigoshinobi/pwnvoyage/WRITEUPS/PWN-VOYAGE_L2.md

 Some now we know that:

-- The `haystack` variable is declared and initialized with the value **CLOSED** This variable represents the state of the Vault door.
+- The `haystack` variable is declared and initialized with the value **CLOSED**.
+This variable represents the state of the Vault door.

 - The program attempts to open the file named **FLAG.txt** in read mode using `fopen`.
 If successful, it reads the content of the file into the `ptr` array with `fread`, limited to 300 bytes.
 Then, it closes the file.